gohugoio/hugoDocs/content/en/host-and-deploy/host-on-render/index.md

   #------------------------------------------------------------------------------
   # @file
-  # Builds a Hugo site hosted on Render.
+  # Builds a Hugo project hosted on Render.
   #
   # Render automatically installs Node.js and any Node.js dependencies.
   #------------------------------------------------------------------------------